couchbase/cbft/DESIGN.md

 ### -tags=feed,janitor,pindex,queryer

-This tells cbft to run only some cbft-related services.
-Of note, the 'planner' is explicitly _not_ listed here, as this design proposal leverages ns-server's master orchestrator to more directly control invocations of cbft's planner.
-Using ns-server's "master global singleton" will be a more reliable approach as opposed to using cbft's normal behavior of having all cbft nodes concurrent race each other in order to run their own competing planners.
+The tags parameter tells cbft to run only some subset of internal cbft related services.
+Of note, the 'planner' is explicitly _not_ listed here, as this design proposal will leverage ns-server's master orchestrator to more directly control invocations of cbft's planner.

+Using ns-server's "master global singleton" will be a more reliable approach than with using cbft's normal behavior of having all cbft nodes concurrent race each other in order to run their own competing planners.
-Explicitly listing tags also leaves room for a future, potential ability to have certain nodes only run cbft's queryer, for even more advanced dimensions of multidimensional scaling (query-only nodes).

 Note that we do not currently support changing the tags list for a node.
-In particular, changing the "feed,janitor,pindex" tags would have rebalance-like implications of needing pindex movement.
+In particular, changing the "feed,janitor,pindex" tags would have complex rebalance-like implications of needing pindex movement.

 ### -dataDir=/mnt/cb-data/data/@cbft

-This is the data directory where cbft can save metadata and index data.
+This is the data directory where cbft can store index and node-specific data and metadata.

 Of note, the dataDir is not planned to be dynamically changable at runtime.
-If ns-server restarts cbft with a brand new, different dataDir, the cbft node will behave (as expected) like a brand new node and rebuild indexes from scratch.
-Also, if ns-server instead carefully arranges to stop cbft, move/copy the dataDir contents to a new location, and restart cbft pointed at the new dataDir, cbft will resume as expected (assuming there was no file data corruption).
+If ns-server restarts cbft with a brand new, different dataDir, the cbft node will behave (as expected) like a brand new additional cbft node (with a differeng cbgt UUID).
+On the other hand, if a future version of ns-server instead carefully arranges to stop cbft, move/copy the dataDir contents to a new location, and restart cbft pointed at the new dataDir, the cbft node will resume with the same cluster membership identity as expected (assuming there was no file data corruption).

 ### -server=127.0.0.1:8091

-This is default couchbase server that cbft will use for its data-source (container of buckets).
+This is ADDRL:PORT of the default couchbase server that cbft will use for its data-source (container of buckets).

 ### -bindHttp=0.0.0.0:9110

 This is the ADDR:PORT that cbft will listen for cbft's REST API.
-It must be unique in the cluster.
+The bindHttp ADDR:PORT must be unique in the cluster.
 (NOTE: We'll soon talk about changing IP addresses below.)

 ## cbft process registers into the Cfg

-At this point, as part of cbft starts up, cbft will save its node definition (there's just a single node so far) into the Cfg (metakv) system.
+At this point, as the cbft process starts up, cbft will save its node definition (there's just a single cbft node so far) into the Cfg (metakv) system.

-## cbft is ready for index DDL
+## cbft is ready for index DDL and an index is created (IC0)

 At this point, full-text indexes can be defined using cbft's REST API.
-The cbft node will save index definition into its Cfg (metakv) system.
+The cbft node will save any created index definitions into its Cfg (metakv) system.

-When an index is defined, nd cbft will create DCP streams to the single KV node.

-upgrades
+## A Managed, Global Planner

+The Cfg system has a data-changes subscription feature, so programs can be notified when data in the distributed Cfg changes.
+We'll use this feature and introduce a new, separate, standalone planner program which will be used as a cluster-wide singleton.  ns-server's global, master node ("the president") will spawn, re-spawn and stop this new Managed, Global Planner (MGP) process.

+The MGP is roughly equivalent to...

+    cbft -tags=planner ...

+There's a possibilility ns-server's global master node might actually not be the only master, as there might be potential races between concurrent masters.
+That's ok, as cbft's planner will use CAS-like semantics in the Cfg to determine winnders.

+Of note, an Enterprise Edition of cbftint might ship with a more advanced planner program, such as a planner than moves PIndexes with more efficient orchestration.

+## MGP updates the plan (UP0)

+The MGP is awoken due to a Cfg change (IC0) and splits the index definition into one or more PIndexes, and then assigns the PIndexes to nodes (there's only one node so far, but even with multiple nodes, it would be the same pathway).

+The MGP then stores this updated plan into the Cfg.

+## Individual cbft janitors see the plans were changed and try to
+   cleanup the mess to match the latest plan.

+Individual cbft janitors on the cbft nodes (there's just one) are awoken due to the Cfg change (UP0) and create or shutdown PIndex instances as appropriate.

+## A PIndex instance creates DCP feeds

+A PIndex instance creates DCP feeds, using the cluster map from the "-server" ns-server, and connecting to the appropriate KV-engines.
+Since we know the list of VBuckets that are assigned to a PIndex, those DCP streams will each be created with the appropriate subset of VBucket ID's.

+## A KV Engine fails, restarts, VBuckets are moved/rebalanced, the
+   VBucket cluster map changes, etc.

+At this point, assuming the cbft process isn't moving, then a whole series of KV Engine related scenarios are handled automatically by cbft.  cbft uses the cbdatasource library, which has exponential backoff retry logic when a DCP connection fails and DCP streams need to be reconnected, even if VBuckets are moving/rebalancing.

+In our example, we start with our first node...

+* cb-00 - cbft enabled

+Then, when we add/remove/failover/delta-node-recover any other node, as long as those other nodes have cbft disabled, everything "should just work" at this point in the story:

+* cb-00 - cbft enabled
+* cb-01 - cbft disabled
+* cb-02 - cbft disabled

+We're still essentially running just a cbft "cluster" of a single cbft node, even though there are multiple KV nodes with VBuckets moving all around the place.
+The simplification here is that cbft doesn't look much different from any other "external" application that's a user of DCP.

+One issue: as soon as the second node was added (cb-01), the IP address of cb-00 might change (if not already explicitly specified on cb-00's initialization web UI/REST screens), as this late-bound IP address discovery is an ns-server feature.

+## Handling IP address changes

+At this point, the metadata stored in the Cfg includes the -bindHttp command-line parameter, where cbft uses that bindHttp ADDR:PORT to identify nodes and to implement scatter/gather queries.

+A simple proposal is when ns-server discovers it must change the IP address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional work...

+* ns-server stops cbft's MGP (Managed, Global Planner).
+* ns-server stops cbft.
+* ns-server invokes a synchronous cmd-line tool/program (to be specified) that atomically rewrites the bindHttp ADDR:PORT's (e.g., from 0.0.0.0:9110 to cb-00:9110).
+* ns-server restarts cbft with the new -bindHttp ADDR:PORT (cb-00:9110).
+* ns-server restarts cbft's MGP.

+The above work should happen before any actual node joining or rebalancing occurs.

+Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes for a node.

+## Multiple cbft nodes

+After IP addresses are rewritten and finalized, more nodes can be added into the cbft cluster.
+Whenever cbft node cluster topology changes, the MGP will notice (due to its Cfg subscription), and it will re-plan any assignments of PIndexes to nodes.

+The janitors in each cbft process will notice any changed PIndex assignments (due to more Cfg subscriptions) and automatically stop/start any DCP feeds as necessary.

+This means multiple cbft nodes are now supported; for example, the design now supports homogeneous topologies:

+* cb-00 - cbft enabled
+* cb-01 - cbft enabled
+* cb-02 - cbft enabled
+* cb-03 - cbft enabled

+And the design also support "multi-dimensional scaling" (MDS)
+topologies:

+* cb-00 - cbft enabled
+* cb-01 - cbft disabled
+* cb-02 - cbft disabled
+* cb-03 - cbft enabled

+## It works, but it's inefficient and lacks availability

+Although we now support multiple cbft nodes in the cluster at this point in the design, this simple approach is very resource intensive and has availability gaps.

+For example, in the "homogeneous topology", if we started out with cb-00 and added nodes cb-01, cb-02 & cb-03 into the cluster at the same time, then eventually all the janitors on those three new nodes will awake at the same times and all start DCP streams at the same time, leading to a huge load on the system (lots of KV backfills).

+At the same time, the cbft janitor on cb-00 will awaken and stop 3/4th's of its PIndexes (the ones that have been reassigned to the new nodes of cb-01/cb-02/cb-03).
+So, any queries at this time will see lack of data (assuming the PIndexes are slow to build on the new nodes).

+Let's address these issues one at a time, where we propose to fit into the state-changes and workflow of ns-server's rebalance design.

+## Increasing availability of PIndexes

+TBD

+## Efficiency of PIndex reassignments

+TBD

+## Controlled compactions of PIndexes

+TBD

 -------------------------------------------------
 # Requirements Review